Skip to content ↓

 Improve writing attainment for disadvantage pupils.

-This year a TA has been employed to deliver extra writing interventions.
-Progress is monitored every half term, through keeping assessments, moderating children’s writing and through progress in NO More Marking.
+A TA was employed to deliver extra writing interventions.
+Progress is monitored every half term through keeping assessments, moderating children’s writing and through progress in No More Marking.

 Improved maths attainment for disadvantage pupils.

-Regular interventions are taking place across school and termly assessments are being used to monitor and evaluate progress.
+All children receive quality first teaching.
+Regular interventions take place across school and termly assessments are being used to monitor and evaluate progress.
+Most interventions are pre-teaching.

-By 2023-2024 KS1 and KS2 maths levels for disadvantage pupils are now closer to National expectations.
+By 2023-2024 KS1 and KS2 maths levels for disadvantage pupils were close to National Expectations.

 To achieve and sustain improved wellbeing for our disadvantage children.